eclipse-sumo/sumo/docs/web/docs/Tutorials/Autobahn.md

 Editing geometry points

 Open [netedit](../Netedit/index.md) to
 create a fictional highway.
-We keep this very simplistic to star and consider a segment without on- or off-ramps.
+We keep this very simplistic to start and consider a segment without on- or off-ramps.
 Enter the edge creation mode by pressing `e` and create an edge that is a few kilometers long.
 <b>Hint</b>: you can start with a long straight edge and then change to